In negotiating for the settlement of a personal injury case, usually, demands and offers go back and forth.

 The injured claimant will make a demand for settlement in an amount they are seeking.
 Thereafter, the defense lawyer, in most cases, will make an offer.
 This offer will always be less than the injured claimant is seeking.

-If things go as usual, the parties will keep making demands and offer until they get close enough together that the case will be settled.
+If things go as usual, the parties will keep making demands and offers until they get close enough together that the case will be settled.

 In most settlements, neither party is thrilled with the result.
 Each party will likely feel they're giving up too much.

 In the final analysis, most cases are settled when the insurance company names a number which the claimant says is not enough.
 The claimant feels that the offer does not adequately compensate them for their injuries, they don't think the defendant insurance company is being reasonable and they think that they deserve more for their case.
 However, even though the claimant is not happy with the offer, the claimant would rather accept that offer than take a chance of going to court.
-By turning down a reasonable offer, the plaintiff undertakes a great risk.
-The risk of losing altogether or at least the risk of not getting as much as the defendant offered.
+By turning down a reasonable offer, the plaintiff undertakes a great risk; the risk of losing all together or at least the risk of not getting as much as the defendant offered.

 One question we are sometimes asked by our clients in the process of negotiation is whether the defense lawyer can withdraw their offer.